GothAck/FlatRPC/README.md

 Sure, can I give it a raw socket and make it dance in < 10 minutes?

 ### Documentation?
-Coming, but for now please check out the example in the examples directory.
+Coming, but for now please check out the example in the examples directory and my hasilty written [Quick Start](https://github.com/GothAck/FlatRPC/wiki/Quickstart) guide in the wiki

 ### TODO:
 - Implement server side timeouts.